bjrnt/rocketpunch-jobsearcher/README.md

 4. Browse to `http://localhost:3000` to access the app

 Any keywords entered into the search box will be used to filter job ads.

+#### TODO

+* Put the search query in the url so that the same search results can later easily be found again
+* Limit search results to a maximum of 100 ads